seyi35/AWS-Devops/Project-2/README.md

          Policy: s3FullAccess

    - Before we log in to our server, we need to ensure that SSH access on port 22 has been added to our vprofile-app-SG.
-   - Then connect to app011 Ubuntu server.
+   - Then connect to the app01 Ubuntu server.

          ssh -i "vprofile-prod-key.pem" ubuntu@<public_ip_of_server>
          sudo su -